 The Open Letter will be submitted to government officials during the next round of GCM negotiations starting on 14 May.
 The drafters invite all members of civil society to join the call to ensure that the GCM leaves nobody behind and puts the most vulnerable first.

-The letter will shortly be available in French and Spanish.
+The letter is available in French and Spanish.

 - Read the Open Letter

 On 19 September 2016, at a high-level meeting in the UN General Assembly, States adopted the New York Declaration for Refugees and Migrants.
 The Declaration recognized the need for a comprehensive approach to human mobility and enhanced cooperation at the global level and set the basis for the two Global Compact processes.